Ananya0667/Ananya0667/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new technologies and develop projects from them .\
-🎓 &nbsp;I have graduated in Computer Science and Enginnering with a CGPA of 8.94/10.\
+🎓 &nbsp;I am pursuing Masters in Technology from IIT Delhi..\
-🌱 &nbsp;I have a keen interst in Artificial Intelligence, Computer Vision and Image Processing.\
+🌱 &nbsp;I am keenly interested in Linux Kernel Development & Systems Research.\
-✍️ &nbsp;In my free time, I read Novels and Tech Blogs.\
+✍️ &nbsp; I read Novels and Tech Blogs in my free time.\
-✉️ &nbsp;You can reach out to me on email ananya.sharma0667@gmail.com
+✉️ &nbsp; You can reach out to me on email ananya.sharma0667@gmail.com